thinkjs/www.thinkjs.org/view/en/doc/2.2/model_intro.md

 ### Chaining Invoke

-Model provides many chaining invoke methods(like jQuery does) which can facilite data manipulation.
+Model provides many chaining invoke methods(like jQuery does) which can facilitate data manipulation.
 Chaining invoke is implemented by returnning `this`:

 ```js
 export default class extends think.model.base {